nremey/dynamic-Cleaning-Schedule-in-Home-Assistant/Version3/Readme.md

 Without this backend, the editing UI still works, but persistent file writes will fail.
 For saving/exporting files from the UI (tasks, catalog, settings, shopping sync config), enable the webhook/file-writer backend.

-if all files und subfolder are copied to  `/config/www/community/remeys_taskboard` this will be handled.
+if all files und subfolder are copied to  `/config/www/community/remeys_taskboard` this will be handled and only a restart of HA is necessary.

 Shell commands and automations used by the backend package (`packages/taskboard_webhooks_fixed.yaml`):
 - `shell_command.taskboard_textcontentfile_save` (generic file save from base64 payload)